veillette/opticsTextbook/content/Chap06Diffraction/DiffractiveOptics.md

 ```
 **Remarks**.

-1. The formula {eq}`eq.RS` is not completely rigorous because a term that is a factor $1/(kr)$ smaller (and which in practice therefore is very much smaller) has been omitted.
+1. The formula {eq}`eq.rs` is not completely rigorous because a term that is a factor $1/(kr)$ smaller (and which in practice therefore is very much smaller) has been omitted.

-2. In {eq}`eq.RS` there is an additional factor
+2. In {eq}`eq.rs` there is an additional factor
 $z/r$ that has been omitted in the time-harmonic spherical wave as given in {eq}`eq.ths6` and at the right-hand side of {eq}`eq.timeharm`.
 This factor means that the amplitudes of the spherical waves in the Rayleigh-Sommerfeld diffraction integral depend on direction (although their wave fronts are spherical), the amplitudes being largest in the forward direction.

 3. The angular spectrum method amounts to a multiplication by $\exp(i z k_z)$ in Fourier space, while the Rayleigh-Sommerfeld integral is a convolution with respect to $(x,y)$.
 It is a property of the Fourier transform that a multiplication in Fourier space corresponds to a convolution in real space and vice versa.
-Indeed a mathematical result called **Weyl's identity** implies that the rigorous version of {eq}`eq.RS` and the plane wave expansion (i.e. the angular spectrum method) give identical results.
+Indeed a mathematical result called **Weyl's identity** implies that the rigorous version of {eq}`eq.rs` and the plane wave expansion (i.e. the angular spectrum method) give identical results.

 (sec:fourierintuition)=
 ## Intuition for the Spatial Fourier Transform in Optics